daniestevez/gr-satellites/docs/source/components.rst

     Usage of AX100 deframer in a flowgraph

-The AX100 deframer only has two options, the *Mode* option indicates the mode, as described above, and the *Syncword threshold* option specifies how many bit errors are allowed in the detection of the 32 bit syncword.
+In Reed Solomon mode, the AX100 deframer only has two options: the *Mode* option indicates the mode, as described above, and the *Syncword threshold* option specifies how many bit errors are allowed in the detection of the 32 bit syncword.
+In ASM+Golay mode, the AX100 deframer has an additional option:
+*Scrambler*, which can be used to enable or disable the CCSDS synchronous scrambler.

 .. _GOMspace U482C deframer: